dotnet/docfx/docs/reference/docfx-json-reference.md

 Sets the parameters for the markdown engine, value is a JSON object.

-### `keepFileLink`

-If set to true, docfx does not dereference (i.e., copy) the file to the output folder, instead, it saves a `link_to_path` property inside `manifest.json` to indicate the physical location of that file.
-A file link will be created by incremental build and copy resource file.

 ### `sitemap`

 Specifies the options for generating [sitemap.xml](https://www.sitemaps.org/protocol.html) file: